Open-Systems-Pharmacology/Suite/CODING_STANDARDS_R.md

 ### Code blocks

 - `{` should be the last character on the line.
-Related code (e.g., an if clause, a function declaration, a trailing comma, …) must be on the same line as the opening brace.
+Related code (e.g., an `if` clause, a function declaration, a trailing comma, etc.) must be on the same line as the opening brace.

-- The contents should be indented
+- The contents should be indented.

 - `}` should be the first character on the line.